A mutual exchange is where two or more tenants exchange tenancies and move permanently into each other’s homes.

-If you're the holder of a secure, assured or fixed-term tenancy and have passed your probationary period, you'll be eligible to request permission to carry out a mutual exchange with:
+If you hold a secure, assured or fixed-term tenancy and have passed your probationary period, you may request to carry out an exchange with:

 - another L&Q tenant